niu-lab/gclust/README.md

 Options:

-       -minlen   <int>       set the minimum length of an exact match, if not set, default = 20 -both     <no-args>   compute forward and reverse complement matches, the default value is forward -nuc      <no-args>   match only the characters a, c, g, or t -sparse   <int>       step of sparse suffix array, default = 1 -threads  <int>       number of threads to use, default = 1 -chunk    <int>       chunk size for one time clustering, the unit is MB, default = 100 -nchunk   <int>       chunk number loaded one time for remaining genomes alignment, default = 2 -loadall  <int>       loading total genomes one time -rebuild  <int>       rebuild suffix array after clustering into one chunk, default = 1
+       -minlen   <int>       Set the minimum length of an exact match, if not set, default = 20 -both     <no-args>   Compute forward and reverse complement matches, default = forward -nuc      <no-args>   Match only the characters a, c, g, or t -sparse   <int>       Step of sparse suffix array, default = 1 -threads  <int>       Number of threads to use, default = 1 -chunk    <int>       Chunk size for one time clustering, the unit is MB, default = 100 -nchunk   <int>       Chunk number loaded one time for remaining genomes alignment, default = 2 -loadall  <int>       Loading total genomes one time -rebuild  <int>       Rebuild suffix array after clustering into one chunk, default = 1

 Clustering cutoff:

-       -memiden  <int>       MEMs identity for clustering (default = 90, 90% MEMs identity)
+       -memiden  <int>       Set extended MEM idendity(eMEMi) or MEM idendity for clustering, default = 90, i.e., the genomes were clustered at 90% eMEMi under the condition of '-ext = 1'

 MEM extension options:

-       -ext       <int>      Extension options, 0: No extension, 1: Gapped extension, 2: Ungapped extension, the default is 1 -mas       <int>      Reward for a nucleotide match, the default value is 1 -umas      <int>      Penalty for a nucleotide mismatch, the default value is -1 -gapo      <int>      Cost to open a gap, the default value is -1 -gape      <int>      Cost to extend a gap, the default value is -1 -drops     <int>      X dropoff value for extension, the default value is 1
+       -ext       <int>      Extension options, 0: no extension, 1: gapped extension, 2: un-gapped extension, default = 1
+       -mas       <int>      Reward for a nucleotide match, default = 1 -umas      <int>      Penalty for a nucleotide mismatch, default = -1 -gapo      <int>      Cost to open a gap, default = -1 -gape      <int>      Cost to extend a gap, default = -1 -drops     <int>      X dropoff value for extension, default = 1

 Install
 -------